steinbergmedia/halion-script-api/src/HALion-Script/pages/onRetrigger.md

 ## Fields

-Note-off events use the following fields of the [Event](./Event.md) object.
+Note-retrigger events use the following fields of the [Event](./Event.md) object.

 |Field|Description|Value Type|
 |:-|:-|:-|